wd15/wd15.github.com/_posts/2014-06-25-automated-simulation-management.md

 existing entirely in silico and is seemingly much simpler than recording in vivo/vitro as with the Fitbit or an experimental apparatus.
-In practice, I have found that managing numerical simulation using ad hoc schemes to be a maintenance nightmare.
-In particular, ad hoc schemes result in fast degradation of data after projects end.
+In practice, I have found that managing numerical simulation to be a maintenance nightmare mainly because I have used ad hoc schemes for most of my career.
+This has resulted in fast degradation of data after projects end.

 I am mystified as to why there are not at least a half-dozen well supported, open source projects that address the issues surrounding